mikailaltundas/video-speech-to-text/README.md

-# Video Transcription with Whisper AI
+# Video Transcription with Whisper AI 🎥📝

-This project uses OpenAI's Whisper model to transcribe audio from video files.
+This project leverages OpenAI's Whisper model to deliver high-quality transcription of audio from video files.

 ## Prerequisites